 The HealthVault team has recently added the capability to write applications that will run on Mobile Devices and connect directly to the HealthVault Service.
-HealthVault Windows Phone 7 library enables developers to write Windows Phone 7 applications which
+HealthVault Windows Phone library enables developers to write Windows Phone applications which interact

 This wiki describes the process of connecting to the HealthVault pre-production environment.
 The “go live” process to deploy an application against the production HealthVault service can be found